High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Discussion

 \section{Discussion}

 This article explores high-dimensional statistical inference leveraging the theory of sufficient dimension reduction.
 Specifically, we propose the sufficient dimension association, a model-free measure for the conditional dependence between each predictor and the response variable.
 We prove that, under regularity conditions, the asymptotic normality for the proposed SDA estimator can be achieved in high-dimensional settings when $\log(p) = o(n)$.
-Based on the central limit theorem proven in this paper, we construct the SDA-KS and the SDA-CvM test statistics and develop a multiplier bootstrap algorithm to simulate their null distributions.
+Based on the central limit theorem proven in this paper, we construct SDA-$\chi^2$, SDA-KS and SDA-CvM test statistics along with a multiplier bootstrap algorithm for a single test.

-{\it Comparison with selective inference.} The post-selection inference approaches, such as the SI \citep{berk2013valid}, derive valid statistical inference by accounting for the uncertainty inference in the selection.
-The performance of such high-dimensional inference approaches contingents upon the performance of the selection algorithm (e.g. LASSO).
-To have a valid post-selection inference, all relevant variables must be included in the selected model, known as the sure screening property \citep{fan2010selective}.
-Although this sure screening property has been proven in \cite{buhlmann2011statistics} under correctly specified regression model, regression sparsity, and other regularity conditions, our simulation study reveals its failure under violated assumptions.
-On the other hand, our proposed method neither requires an explicitly specified regression function nor the sparsity assumption.
-It can be used in more flexible scenarios as shown in our simulation study.